LuisaWerner/reproducibility-aaai24/README.md

 ## Overview of this repository
 This repository contains to sub-directories that refer to the experiments conducted with the initial implementation and the re-implementation.
 1. The initial_implementation contains code from initial experiments [here](https://github.com/rmazzier/KENN-Citeseer-Experiments), extended to Cora and PubMed
-2. The re_implementation contains code for the experiments based on PyTorch.
+2. The re_implementation of the experiments based on PyTorch.
+3. The implementation of KENN layers in PyTorch from this [repository](https://github.com/HEmile/KENN-PyTorch).

-The results of both approaches are stored in the respective '/results' subdirectory.
+The results of both approaches are stored in the respective `/results` subdirectory.

 ### Before running the experiments in both implementations
 1. In order to make sure that the right environment is used, the necessary Python packages and their versions are specified in `requirements.txt`.
 We use Python 3.9.
 To install them go in the project directory and create a conda environment with the following packages.